• Skip to primary navigation

 Amazfit Bip 3 Pro

-The Amazfit Bip 3 Pro is truly an excellent low-cost smartwatch — perhaps the best budget smartwatch.
-I won’t make big objective statements because, as mentioned, we all have different priorities.
+The Amazfit Bip 3 Pro is truly an excellent low-cost smartwatch, perhaps the best budget smartwatch.
+I won’t make big objective statements because we all have different priorities.

-Still, this watch has many of the same qualities as ones several times its price.
+Still, this watch has many of the same qualities as the ones that are several times its price.
 It boasts over 60 different sports modes, including jump rope, treadmill, cycling, yoga, cricket, and table tennis.
 It also tracks your blood oxygen levels and has GPS.

 Pros: